 – Selections of subject areas and specific subjects, and of facilitators and presenters from the members.

 – Selection of guest lecturers/speakers to present subjects of interest to the members.

 – Planning, making arrangements for, and directing field trips.

 – Approve curriculum expenses as authorized by the Board.

-The Director of Technical Support shall be responsible for insuring the classroom is set up for each class, that the PA system is operating, and that visual aid apparatus requested by the presenter is available and operating.
+The Technical Support Director shall be responsible for insuring the classroom is set up for each class, that the PA system is operating, and that visual aid apparatus requested by the presenter is available and operating.
 The Web Master will report to the Director of Technical Support.

-The Director of Membership shall prepare and assemble brochures, membership application forms, and other material for active and prospective members.
+The Membership Director shall prepare and assemble brochures, membership application forms, and other material for active and prospective members.

 – Collect membership dues and transfer all moneys to the Director of Finance for deposit.